zacanger/niddesa/text/generated-translations/cullaniddesa/06-chinese-google.md

-"Just here you can walk silently and unrestrainedly": ""Just here silently", "when you are here; when you are here; when you are sitting here; when you are sitting on this seat ; It’s when sitting down among the crowd.”
+"Just here you can walk silently and unrestrainedly": ""Just here silently", "when you are here; when you are here; when you are sitting here; when you are sitting on this seat ; It's when sitting down among the crowd."
 This is just here silently.
-Or, “Just here is silent, silent, calm, cooled, stopped.”
+Or, "Just here is silent, silent, calm, cooled, stopped."
 This is also here silent There are two kinds of dependence in the "non-resistance ground": the dependence of craving and the dependence of seeing...
 (Omitted) This is the dependence of craving...
 (Omitted) This is the dependence of